lizaskripnikova/se-au-pt-13feb23/mini1/README.md

-The requirements gathering and design process involved in building the app with multiple pages, navigation, and interaction with an external data source was useful and successful.

 The weather application provides users with accurate and up-to-date weather information for their location and other locations of interest.
 It offers various features to help users plan their activities and make informed decisions based on the forecast.

 Key Features: